-The Company's financial instruments consist of cash and cash equivalent, receivables, accounts payable, and amounts due to related parties.
-Cash and cash equivalent are measured at face value, representing fair value, and are classified as held-for-trading.
+The Company's financial instruments consist of cash and cash equivalent, receivables, accounts payable, and amounts due to and from related parties.
+Cash and cash equivalent is measured at fair value and is classified as held-for-trading.
 Receivables are measured at amortized cost, and are classified as loans and receivables.
-Accounts payable and due to related parties are measured at amortized cost and are classified as other financial liabilities.
+Accounts payable and due to and from related parties are measured at amortized cost and are classified as other financial assets and liabilities.
+Unless otherwise noted, it is management's opinion that the Company is not exposed to significant interest, currency or credit risks arising from these financial instruments.
 The fair values of these financial instruments approximate their carrying values, unless otherwise noted.
-The Company has determined that it does not have derivatives or embedded derivatives.
+The Company has determined that it does not have derivatives or embedded derivatives